initialzero/faf-tool/Readme.md

     - `--username=<username>` - svn username
     - `--password=<password>` - svn password
     - `--accept=<value>` - argument for svn merge command, works for "downmerge" task.
 Default "postpone".
-    - `--parallel=<true|false>` - argument for parallel command execution, works for most tasks which use svn.
+    - `--parallel=<true|false>` - argument for parallel command execution, works for all tasks which could run in parallel.
 Default "true".
     - `--separate-changelist=<true|false>` - argument for adding module changes to a separate svn changelist, works for "downmerge" task.
 Default "true"

 ## How to use